crashoverride777/swifty-music/README.md

 # SwiftyMusic

-A swift singleton class to handle music playback using AVFoundation.
+A Swift helper to handle music playback using AVFoundation.

 # Cocoa Pods